 Importantly, the RDP did not estimate any differentials in which markets would be affected during the ramp-up periods.
-The ramp-up cuts were applied to the headline system-wide ridership and revenue values and assumed to apply evenly.4 https://hsr.ca.gov/docs/about/business plans/2016 Business Plan Ridersihp Revenue Forecast.pdf.
-3 See Exhibit 7.1 to Exhibit 7.10 in the Business Plan:
+The ramp-up cuts were applied to the headline system-wide ridership and revenue values and assumed to apply evenly.

 The forecasted VMT and vehicle hours traveled (VHT) reductions (relative to the No Build scenario without high-speed rail service) were adjusted to be consistent with this methodology.
-First, CS provided Build and No Build VMT and VHT totals and by county for each scenario as well as the reduction in VMT https://hsr.ca.gov/docs/about/business_plans/2016_BusinessPlan.pdf.
+First, CS provided Build and No Build VMT and VHT totals and by county for each scenario as well as the reduction in VMT https://hsr.ca.gov/docs/about/business plans/2016 Business Plan Ridersihp Revenue Forecast.pdf.
+See Exhibit 7.1 to Exhibit 7.10 in the Business Plan:

-2 A full description of the assumptions and modeling efforts for the 2016 Business Plan can be found in the Technical Memo attached to that plan on the Authority's website:
+&lt;sup>2 A full description of the assumptions and modeling efforts for the 2016 Business Plan can be found in the Technical Memo attached to that plan on the Authority's website: